THE CUSTOMER SHOULD PAY ATTENTION TO CONDITIONS 3.7, 4, 5, 6, 8, 9, 10, 11, 13, 14.1 & 14.4

 Special Orders: any Goods not usually stocked by the Supplier and ordered specifically for the Customer or Goods that the Supplier has manufactured in accordance with the Customer’s specifications and incorporating Agreed Artwork under the Contract;

-Supplier: Anderson & Partners, a limited partnership registered in England and Wales with Registration Number LP010830, with its registered office at 275 Kirkstall Road, Leeds LS4 2BX, which trades under the name of Penstripe;
+Supplier: Anderson & Partners, a limited partnership registered in England and Wales with Registration Number LP010830, with its registered office at Adwalton House, Bruntcliffe Avenue, Leeds, LS27 0LL, which trades under the name of Penstripe;

 Writing: means any form of written communication including, without limitation, letter, email, telex, facsimile transmission and other comparable means of communication.

 1.1 References to the masculine include the feminine and the neuter, the singular include the plural and, in each case, vice versa.
 Reference to a statute or statutory instrument is a reference to it as it is in force for the time being and includes reference to any amendment, extension, application or re-enactment and includes any subordinate legislation made under it.

 1.2 Headings shall not affect the interpretation of the Conditions.

 2. APPLICATION OF TERMS